 Ultimately, the fact that the central bank raises the interest rate when output rises and lowers it when output falls stems from policymakers' goals for output and inflation.
 All else equal, central bankers prefer that output be higher.
 Thus when output declines, they reduce the interest rate in order to increase the demand for goods and thereby stem the fall in output.
 But the central bank cannot just keep cutting the interest rate and raising the demand for goods further and further.
 As we will see in Section III, when output is above its natural rate, so that firms are operating at above their usual capacities, inflation usually begins to rise.
 Since central bankers want to keep inflation from becoming too high, they raise the interest rate when output rises.
 It is these twin concerns about output and inflation that cause the central bank to make the real interest rate an increasing function of output.
 This description of how the central bank conducts monetary policy leaves two issues unresolved.
 The first issue is how the central bank controls the real interest rate.
 Central banks do not set the interest rate by decree.
 Instead they adjust the money supply to cause the interest rate behave in the way they want.
-We will discuss the specifics of how they do this in Section I-3.
+We will discuss the specifics of how they do this in Section I-3, and Section IV will consider an important limitation on central banks' ability to control the interest rate.
 For most of our analysis, however, we will simply take as given that the central bank can control the interest rate, and that it does so in a way that makes it an increasing function of output.